deckhouse/virtualization/docs/EXAMPLES.md

 > uploadCommand: curl https://virtualization.example.com/upload/dSJSQW0fSOerjH5ziJo4PEWbnZ4q6ffc -T example.iso
 ```

-> CVMI with the **Upload** type waits for the image to start downloading for 15 minutes after creation.
+> ClusterVirtualImage with the **Upload** type waits for the image to start downloading for 15 minutes after creation.
 After this time has elapsed, the resource will enter the **Failed** state.

 3. Upload the Cirros image (shown as an example):